hampgoodwin/GoLuca/README.md

 TODO

+- [ ] Testing
+    - [ ] Add more unit tests, solitary and sociable
+    - [ ] Add Integration testing
+    - [ ] Add fuzzing
+    - [ ] Create a seeder for a basic dev environment of data
+    - [ ] Do some stress testing; how much data and we throw at & get out of this thing?
+- [ ] Optimize the get transactions call to use a single query; full join, order and then iterate to make transactions object
 - [ ] implement golang-migrate or similar db migration strategy
-- [ ] Use https://mermade.github.io/openapi-gui/ to generate OAS and serve it
-- [ ] Optimize the get transactions call to use a single query; full join, order and then iterate to make transactions object
 - [ ] Add a stress testing system
-- [ ] Add fuzzing
-- [ ] Create a seeder for a basic dev environment of data
 - [ ] set up dev appvault and set secrets
     - [ ] add default limit size as a configurable somewhere
 - [ ] improve pagination by displaying page number of result.